Politics of Lithuania: Prime minister

 The prime minister of Lithuania is the head of government of the country, appointed by the president and approved by the Seimas.
 The prime minister, within 15 days of being appointed, is responsible for choosing ministers for the president to approve to each of the 13 ministries.
 In general, the prime minister is in charge of the affairs of the country, maintains homeland security, carries out laws and resolutions of the Seimas and decrees of the president, maintains diplomatic relations with foreign countries and international organizations, and performs other duties specified in the Constitution.
 In practice, the prime minister is mostly responsible for domestic policy, while the president mostly handles foreign policy.

 Council of Ministers

 Similar to the cabinet of other nations, the Council of Ministers consists of 13 ministers chosen by the prime minister and appointed by the president.
-Each minister is responsible for his or her own ministry of the Lithuanian government and must give reports on his or her ministry when directed to.
+Each minister is responsible for their own ministry of the Lithuanian government and must provide reports when directed.
 When the prime minister resigns or dies, the position is to be filled as soon as possible and the new leader will appoint a new government.